Board fight at Exxon intensifies spotlight on climate change

 In that proposal, Exxon called on government and industry to together invest $100 billion.
 Exxon has said it would spend $3 billion through 2025 on carbon capture and other low-carbon initiatives.

 Those efforts have fallen short of the demands of Exxon’s dissident investor groups.
 Other major oil companies, from British Petroleum and Shell to Conoco Phillips and Chevron, have done more to satisfy shareholders.
-Those investors want more corporate disclosures of climate-damaging emissions, and they expect energy companies to diversify their portfolios to include more renewable sources, said Anne Simpson, managing investment director for board governance and sustainability at the California Public Employees’ Retirement System — known as CalPERS — America’s largest pension fund.
+Investors want more corporate disclosures of climate-damaging emissions, and they expect energy companies to diversify their portfolios to include more renewable sources, said Anne Simpson, managing investment director for board governance and sustainability at the California Public Employees’ Retirement System — known as CalPERS — America’s largest pension fund.

 “What we’re finding with other oil companies,” Simpson said, “is we’re making progress, and Exxon needs to catch up.
 Exxon is still saying one thing and doing another.”